somonesummers/AttenuationSignatureShearMargins/README.txt

 Running "plot3imageFigue.m" will produce figures 3,4 from the main text, though figure 3 will be produce in 2 separate plots of 3 radar lines each.

 "plotQlookMvdr.m" and "plotVolumeScattering.m" were used to generate figures for responses to reviewers not used in the manuscript, but maybe useful to the user.

-For both of these scripts, if you select to save figures, MATLAB will pause for you to reposition the legends manually.
-You can do this by click and dragging the legend with your cursor.
-Then press any key to continue the script.